vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/u-boot.md

-      info             | -i    : Display current u-boot setup details clean            | -c    : Remove u-boot build artifacts build            | -b    : Compile the u-boot for the chosen device ubootdeb         | -B    : Generate a Debian package for the u-boot update_defconfig | -u    : Update the u-boot configuration with the latest changes help             | -h    : Display this usage guide ─────────────────────────────────────────────────────────────────────
+      info             | -i    : Display current u-boot setup details clean            | -c    : Remove u-boot build artifacts build            | -b    : Compile the u-boot for the chosen device ubootdeb         | -B    : Generate a debian package for the u-boot update_defconfig | -u    : Update the u-boot configuration with the latest changes help             | -h    : Display this usage guide ─────────────────────────────────────────────────────────────────────